sangyun884/sangyun884.github.io/_posts/2022-04-25-recent-trends-in-diffusion-based-text-conditional.md

 \end{equation}
 \$\$

 Eq.
 5 indicates that we can get the score of one distribution given the other two scores.
-Here, we obtain the log gradient of the classifier given scores of $p(x)$ and $p(x|c)$.
+Here, we obtain the log gradient of the classifier given scores of $p(x)$ and $p(x\vert c)$.
 Score and $\epsilon_\theta$ have the relation as follows:

 \$\$
 \begin{equation}